Meta Llama models - Amazon Bedrock

 The following are required parameters.

 • prompt – (Required) The prompt that you want to pass to the model.
-With Llama 2 Chat, format the conversation with the following template.
+For optimal results, format the conversation with the following template.

 <|begin_of_text|><|start_header_id|>system<|end_header_id|> You are a helpful AI assistant for travel tips and recommendations<|eot_id|><|start_header_id|>user<|end_header_id|> What can you help me with?<|eot_id|><|start_header_id|>assistant<|end_header_id|>